Carnival Magic (1983 film)

-Carnival Magic is a 1983 American film directed by Al Adamson and starring Don Stewart.
+Carnival Magic is a 1983 American children's film directed by Al Adamson and starring Don Stewart.
+It was produced by Krypton Productions.

-Marketed as a family-oriented children’s film, it has since gained a cult following in underground and B movie film circles owing to its surreal plot and incongruously-adult themes.
+Marketed as a family-oriented children’s film, it has since gained a cult following in underground and B movie film circles owing to its surreal plot and incongruously adult themes.
+Carnival Magic is Adamson's penultimate film.